Grady Little: Coaching career

 From 1996 to 2001, Little served as a coach for the Padres, Red Sox, and Indians.

 High school

-Grady Little was working in the front office of the Pittsburgh Pirates and spent time as the Head of Baseball Operations as well as Head Coach for the Varsity Baseball team at Hickory Grove Christian School in Charlotte, NC.
+Grady Little was working in the front office of the Pittsburgh Pirates and spent time as the head of baseball operations as well as head coach for the varsity baseball team at Hickory Grove Christian School in Charlotte, NC.
 Now he is retired and living the rest of his life with his wife right where he grew up.

 Minor leagues

 Little became a player–coach for the West Haven Yankees while still playing in 1971 and continued through his retirement as a player, remaining as a coach with West Haven until 1974.

 During the 1975–79 seasons he stayed away from baseball and worked as a cotton farmer.

 He managed in the minor leagues for 16 years, compiling a record of 1,054–903 (.539).

-The minor league teams he managed: